NSW PWC Operating Rules

 - Riding a PWC between sunset and sunrise is prohibited.

-- Don't drink and drive a PWC.
+- Don't drink when operating a PWC.

 - A PWC is considered to be a power-driven vessel and the relevant steering rules apply to its operation.